Niukluk River

 Niukluk River is a waterway in the U.S. state of Alaska.
 It rises in the Bendeleben Mountains and, after flowing across a broad valley lowland for about 15 mi, enters a narrower valley, in which it flows for about 20 mi.
-Below the mouth of Melsing Creek, the valley broadens out and merges with that of Fish River, to which the Niukluk is tributary.
+Below the mouth of Melsing Creek, the valley broadens out and merges with that of Fish River, to which the Niukluk is a tributary.
 It receives many tributaries, of which the Koksuktapaga, joining it from the south, is the largest.
 In Niukluk River itself, gold was found at its head, though most abundant below the mouth of American Creek.
 Just below the mouth of Ophir Creek, a little gold has been rocked out on the bars.
 The broad gravel flood plain in this part of the basin is said to be auriferous.
 Below the mouth of Ophir Creek the river has cut a small rock canyon 50 ft below an old valley floor, leaving broad benches on either side.
 These benches are sheeted over by a few feet of gravel.